seasonedcc/croods/docs/docs/cauth-delete-account.md

 const [{
-    currentUser, // it may contain the current user deleting, // true when executing the request deleted, // the API response after request is successfull error, // error string in the request
+    currentUser, // it may contain the current user deleting, // true when executing the request error, // error string in the request
   },
   deleteFunction // executes the delete request